SheepAntler/wiki-sort/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Once it's up and running, you can visit [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload automagically when changes are made to the code.\
-You may also see any lint errors in the console.
+Any applicable lint errors will appear in the console.

 ### `npm test`